 The term refers to large sets of data that can be used to solve real-world problems.
 For example, if you wear a Fitbit or smartwatch, that device is continually collecting data on your heart rate, sleep habits, and daily exercise.
 That information, once analyzed, can infer meaningful findings on your current health and future outcomes—as well as the population at large.

 Big data is usually so voluminous, complex, and diverse that it has to be analyzed computationally in order to reveal patterns and trends relating to human behaviors and interactions.

 As a law firm, you can draw valuable insights into your marketing from big data, including:

 - How your target clientele spends their time online?

 - Which digital channels and devices are they using most frequently?

 - What types of digital media they prefer, and how they’re engaging with that media?

-With those insights, you’ll learn how to deliver advertising that reaches the right audiences with the right message at the right time (the sweet spot for digital marketing).
+With those insights, you’ll learn how to deliver advertising that reaches the right audiences with the right message at the right time (the sweet spot for digital marketing for lawyers).

 Which will lead to higher conversion rates, less money wasted on ineffective marketing, and greater returns on your marketing investment (ROI).

 Step #2 - Learn how to ACT on your data insights